Skip to content

 12. A work of genius

-The Pantheon’s dome weighs 4,535 tonnes.
+The dome weighs 4,535 tonnes.

 Now, let’s talk a little about the building materials of the dome.
 The Pantheon’s dome uses a genius construction system.
 The Roman engineers lighted the dome as much as possible.
-The thickness of the dome progressively decreases from 6.4 metres at the base to 1.2 metres (3.9 ft) around the oculus.
+The thickness of the dome progressively decreases from 6.4 metres at the base to 1.2 m (3.9 ft) around the oculus.
 Archaeologists also found out they used lighter and lighter materials in the cement the higher up they got.

 The concrete of the dome’s lower section contains travertine, then terracotta tiles.
 At the very top, they used tufa and other porous light stones.
 And here is where it gets interesting: at the very top, where the dome would be the weakest and vulnerable to collapse, they lightened the load with the central hole.
 Fancy, right?
-That’s why the Pantheon’s dome still stands tall and proud almost after 2,000 years.
+That’s why it still stands tall and proud almost after 2,000 years.

 How did they do it?

 Nobody knows how the Romans laid the concrete.
 Some theories propose the use of scaffolding, while others suggest they filled the entire building with sand from Ostia.
-Others are under the impression that they filled the Pantheon with earth mixed with gold and coins.
+Others are under the impression that they filled it with earth mixed with gold and coins.
 Once they finished the work on the dome, they told the Romans to take away the soil and keep the gold coins.
 But hey, whatever they did, they nailed it, didn’t they?

 13. The ceiling and its hole in the dome

 The Romans were very clever; they equipped the interior floor with a drainage system.
 When you look down onto the floor, you can see that the floor just gently slopes to the sides.
-That’s why the Pantheon’s interior remains relatively dry even during the heavy rainfall.
+That’s why the interior remains relatively dry even during the heavy rainfall.
 According to our guide, the sloped marble floor has an incline of about 30 cm (12 in).
 That allows rainfall to run off after it comes in.

 Coffered ceiling